 The wedge

 Korufi takes the wedge.
-One flat $179 a month.
-No per-order fee.
-Your customers’ payments route through your own Stripe account, so the relationship and the chargeback liability stay with you.
-Onboarding is a paste of your existing menu URL and roughly five minutes of your time.
-Everything else, the storefront, the reservations, the loyalty, the marketing, the listings sync to Google Maps, is included.
+Flat $179 a month.
+No commission, no per-order fee, no surprise rate hike.
+Customer payments route through your own Stripe, so the customer list and the chargeback liability stay with you.
+Onboarding is a paste of your menu URL and about five minutes.
+Everything from the storefront to the Google Maps sync is on one bill.